Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ## What kinds of errors Ü can prevent

+Ü is designed to prevent many common programming errors and mistakes, which are typical for some other languages.
+Many problems, which cause runtime errors, may be caught in compilation time.
+Here are listed some of such errors.

 ### General unsoundness errors

 Ü compiler obviously detects errors related to the program general unsoundness.
 This includes:
 * missing imports
+* import loops
 * lexical errors
 * syntax errors
 * redefinition errors